piyushxbajaj/1-stop-shortener/README.md

 ```

 ### 3. Simple Text Paragraphs

+Enter the paragraphs of text to summarize in the respective text area field and number of sentences required of summarized text in respective input field.

+Example
 ```
 Text Area: Copy SampleData.txt into that text area Number of Sentences: 10
 ```

 ### 4. Youtube Videos
+Enter the Video id of Youtube video to summarize in the respective input field and number of sentences required of summarized text in respective input field.

+Example
 ```
 For Video https://www.youtube.com/watch?v=KR0g-1hnQPA
 Enter the following details